James A. Lindsay: Views

 Prior to 2020, Lindsay supported Democratic Party candidates, including volunteering for Barack Obama, and was part of the New Atheism movement.
 In 2023, Lindsay published an article on New Discourses in which he set out to defend the philosophical basis of classical liberalism, which he summarized as "the project of organizing our society from a position of political equality with certain rights that are inalienable, among these life, liberty, property, capacity for their use toward our happiness and purposes, and a reasonable expectation of privacy in which we can maintain their sanctity".

 Lindsay is a critic of "wokeness", which he analogizes to religious belief.
 He describes "the Social Justice Movement" as his "ideological enemy".
 Though he opposed Donald Trump in the 2016 United States presidential election, Lindsay announced his intention to vote for Trump in the 2020 election, arguing that the danger of "wokeness" is much greater than that of a Trump presidency.
+In 2024, he voted again for Donald Trump.

-Lindsay has clashed with other right-wing figures, who he refers to as the "woke right."
+Lindsay has clashed with other right-wing figures, who he refers to as the "woke right".
 Southern Baptist Theological Seminary president Albert Mohler looked to Lindsay to understand critical race theory because, in Mohler's words, few have "given sustained attention to critical theory from a conservative viewpoint".

 Conspiracy theory promotion

 Lindsay has promoted several conspiracy theories.
 He is a proponent of the LGBT grooming conspiracy theory and has been credited as one of several public figures responsible for popularizing "groomer" as a slur directed at LGBTQ educators and activists by members of the political right.
-Lindsay has referred to the Pride flag as "the flag of a hostile enemy."
+Lindsay has referred to the Pride flag as "the flag of a hostile enemy".

 In 2021, Lindsay wrote on Twitter that "there will be" a genocide of whites if critical race theory "isn't stopped."
 His statement was met with widespread criticism, including from founder of libertarian anti-identity politics magazine Quillette Claire Lehmann who wrote: "James Lindsay is now peddling White Genocide Theory.
 Implying that a genocide against whites in the U.S. is imminent has the potential to inspire racist violence.
 Such comments are extreme, reckless, and irresponsible.
 They should be denounced."

-Lindsay has promoted the far-right Cultural Marxism conspiracy theory, which alleges a concerted effort by Marxist critical theorists to undermine Western civilization using Marxism.
+Lindsay has also promoted the far-right Cultural Marxism conspiracy theory, which alleges a concerted effort by Marxist critical theorists to undermine Western civilization using Marxism.